-- Be covered under the Consumer Choice Plan - Have no other health coverage (except what is permitted under IRS rules) - Not be enrolled in Medicare (including Part A) - Not be claimed as a dependent on someone else's tax return. - Not be enrolled in a health care Flexible Spending Account (FSA) or Health Reimbursement Account (HRA) including through a spouse's plan. - Use your HSA only for health care expenses incurred by your spouse or by dependents you claim on your federal tax return.
+- Be covered under the Consumer Choice Plan - Have no other health coverage (except what is permitted under IRS rules) - Not be enrolled in Medicare (including Part A) - Not be claimed as a dependent on someone else's tax return. - Not be enrolled in a health care Flexible Spending Account (FSA) or Health Reimbursement Account (HRA) including through a spouse's plan.
+Unless the health FSA and/or HRA is limited to vision/dental or post-deductible - Use your HSA only for health care expenses incurred by your spouse or by dependents you claim on your federal tax return.